dschmenk/LORES/README.md

 A playable demo, [Maze Runner](SRC/MAZERUNR/README.md), is available in the SRC\\MAZERUNR directory.
 It is also builds four versions of the EXE for each option combination using the BUILD.BAT in the Maze Runner directory.

 To run on modern hardware, a DOS emulator such as DOSBox-X can be used.
-Note that DOSBox in it's current form has CGA emulation bugs (DOSBox-X works fine).
+Note that DOSBox in it's current relase has CGA emulation bugs (DOSBox-X works fine), however, using the Tandy machine options does seem to work.